Sanster/git-dd/readme.md

 ```

 ## How to use
+- Run `git dd` to select branches to delete.
+Use arrow keys, press Space to select and Enter to finish.

 ![git-dd](git-dd.gif)

-Run `git dd` in a git repository.
-Use arrow keys, press Space to select and Enter to finish:

 The **merged/unmerge** status show whether the branch has been merged into current branch.

+* Run `git dd --merged` to delete all branches have been merged into current branch.

 Press `Ctrl + c` to return.